Keeley Teton Advisors LLC Sells 482 Shares of FBL Financial Group, Inc. (NYSE:FFG)

-Keeley Teton Advisors LLC lowered its position in FBL Financial Group, Inc. (NYSE:FFG) by 1.5% in the 4th quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The firm owned 31,573 shares of the financial services provider’s stock after selling 482 shares during the period.
-Keeley Teton Advisors LLC owned about 0.13% of FBL Financial Group worth $1,658,000 at the end of the most recent reporting period.
+Keeley Teton Advisors LLC lessened its position in FBL Financial Group, Inc. (NYSE:FFG) by 1.5% during the 4th quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 31,573 shares of the financial services provider’s stock after selling 482 shares during the quarter.
+Keeley Teton Advisors LLC owned about 0.13% of FBL Financial Group worth $1,658,000 at the end of the most recent quarter.

-Several other institutional investors and hedge funds have also recently modified their holdings of FFG.
-FNY Investment Advisers LLC bought a new stake in shares of FBL Financial Group in the fourth quarter worth $26,000.
-Accel Wealth Management bought a new stake in FBL Financial Group during the fourth quarter valued at about $26,000.
-Syverson Strege & Co bought a new stake in FBL Financial Group during the fourth quarter valued at about $72,000.
-BNP Paribas Arbitrage SA grew its holdings in FBL Financial Group by 258.3% during the third quarter.
-BNP Paribas Arbitrage SA now owns 2,268 shares of the financial services provider’s stock valued at $109,000 after purchasing an additional 1,635 shares during the period.
-Finally, Citigroup Inc. grew its holdings in FBL Financial Group by 195.8% during the fourth quarter.
-Citigroup Inc. now owns 2,109 shares of the financial services provider’s stock valued at $110,000 after purchasing an additional 1,396 shares during the period.
-27.89% of the stock is owned by institutional investors.
+A number of other institutional investors and hedge funds have also recently made changes to their positions in the stock.
+FNY Investment Advisers LLC acquired a new stake in FBL Financial Group in the 4th quarter worth $26,000.
+Accel Wealth Management bought a new position in shares of FBL Financial Group in the fourth quarter worth about $26,000.
+Syverson Strege & Co bought a new position in shares of FBL Financial Group in the fourth quarter worth about $72,000.
+BNP Paribas Arbitrage SA raised its stake in shares of FBL Financial Group by 258.3% in the third quarter.
+BNP Paribas Arbitrage SA now owns 2,268 shares of the financial services provider’s stock worth $109,000 after acquiring an additional 1,635 shares during the last quarter.
+Finally, Citigroup Inc. raised its stake in shares of FBL Financial Group by 195.8% in the fourth quarter.
+Citigroup Inc. now owns 2,109 shares of the financial services provider’s stock worth $110,000 after acquiring an additional 1,396 shares during the last quarter.
+Hedge funds and other institutional investors own 27.89% of the company’s stock.

-FBL Financial Group (NYSE:FFG) last announced its quarterly earnings data on Thursday, February 4th.
-The financial services provider reported $1.11 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $1.14 by ($0.03).
-FBL Financial Group had a net margin of 10.92% and a return on equity of 6.64%.
-On average, equities analysts expect that FBL Financial Group, Inc. will post 3.85 earnings per share for the current year.
+FBL Financial Group (NYSE:FFG) last posted its quarterly earnings results on Thursday, February 4th.
+The financial services provider reported $1.11 earnings per share for the quarter, missing the Zacks’ consensus estimate of $1.14 by ($0.03).
+FBL Financial Group had a return on equity of 6.64% and a net margin of 10.92%.
+As a group, analysts expect that FBL Financial Group, Inc. will post 3.85 EPS for the current year.

-The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, March 31st.
-Stockholders of record on Monday, March 15th will be given a $0.52 dividend.
-This represents a $2.08 annualized dividend and a dividend yield of 3.63%.
-This is an increase from FBL Financial Group’s previous quarterly dividend of $0.50.
-The ex-dividend date is Friday, March 12th.
-FBL Financial Group’s payout ratio is presently 42.11%.
+The company also recently declared a quarterly dividend, which will be paid on Wednesday, March 31st.
+Shareholders of record on Monday, March 15th will be given a dividend of $0.52 per share.
+This is a positive change from FBL Financial Group’s previous quarterly dividend of $0.50.
+This represents a $2.08 annualized dividend and a yield of 3.63%.
+The ex-dividend date of this dividend is Friday, March 12th.
+FBL Financial Group’s dividend payout ratio is 42.11%.

-Separately, Zacks Investment Research lowered FBL Financial Group from a “hold” rating to a “strong sell” rating in a report on Wednesday, February 24th.
+Separately, Zacks Investment Research downgraded shares of FBL Financial Group from a “hold” rating to a “strong sell” rating in a research note on Wednesday, February 24th.

 FBL Financial Group Company Profile